JoseLuisC99/moving-firefighter-env/README.md

 ### Reward Structure

-* The agent receives a large negative reward if it moves to an invalid node (defended, burnt, or unreachable).
+* The agent receives a large negative reward if it moves to an invalid node (burnt or unreachable).
-* Otherwise, the agent receives a negative reward equivalent to the number of burnt nodes up to that time.
+* Otherwise, the agent receives a negative reward equivalent to the number of burned nodes during that action.

 ## Contributing